 27. Keep your room dark, cool, and quiet.

 It is easier to fall asleep if your body is slightly cool than if you are warm.
 Make sure that your room is completely dark (unless you have one small nightlight to use for emergencies) and there is as little noise as possible.
-To drown out background noise, consider getting a white noise machine or even using a fan.
+To drown out background noise, consider using an ambient noise app or getting a white noise machine or even using a fan.

-28. Keep noise down or use soothing sounds.
+28. Keep the noise down or use soothing sounds.

 Close your windows and doors so you are not disturbed by outside noise.
 In addition to this, as previously mentioned, look into white noise machines.
 Not every sound may be relaxing for you, but you can get a noise machine that plays sounds from the beach or the jungle if you find those to be more relaxing than white noise.